zevv/nim-memory/nim-memory.md

 This document only scratched the surface of how Nim's handles memory, there is a lot more to tell.
-Here are some subjects I think also deserve a chapter one day, but which I didn't get to write yet:
+Here are some subjects I think also deserve a chapter one day, but which I didn't come to write yet:

 - A more elaborate discussion on garbage collection, and the available GC flavours in Nim.